By Ben

 Discover Kukeldash Madrassah: A Timeless Architectural Gem

 Venture into the Kukeldash Madrassah, a portal to the 16th century, nestled in the heart of Tashkent.
-As one of the few surviving bastions of traditional Islamic architecture in the city, this place is not just a building; it's a story etched in stone and tiles.
+As one of the few surviving bastions of traditional Islamic architecture in the city, this place is a story etched in stone and tiles.

 things to do in Tashkent

-The moment I stepped through its ancient doors, I was struck by the peaceful atmosphere, a striking contrast to the city's lively streets only metres away on the outside.
+The moment I stepped through its ancient doors, I was struck by the peaceful atmosphere, a striking contrast to the city's loud streets only metres away on the outside.

 Meander through its corridors and you'll be impressed by the intricate tile work, each pattern and colour narrating tales from centuries past.
 The courtyards, with their calm atmosphere, invite you to pause and reflect, almost transporting you back in time.